pikulet/lumen/content/posts/db-migration.md

 More often that not, applications would prefer to carry out **online migration**, where the database has no downtime.

-## Types of Database Replication
+## Types of Database Migration

-First, I'll give an overview of how database replications are commonly performed.
+First, I'll give an overview of how database migration are commonly performed.
 There are two main types of migration, namely scan-based and binlog-based.

-- **Scan-based** replication: read from the old database (`SELECT`), and then write to the new database.
+- **Scan-based** migration: read from the old database (`SELECT`), and then write to the new database.

 - **Binlog-based** replication: read an event from the binary log (binlog), and then replicate that event to the new database.